 - Ncert Textbook (Class Xi) – Indian Constitution At Work

-- Indian Polity By Author M Laxmikanth
+- Indian Polity by Author M Laxmikanth

-- Once you’ve finished these, you should move to Laxmikanth’s Indian Polity.
-This comprehensive and resourceful book is the bible of all UPSC aspirants preparing for this subject.
+And once you’ve finished these, you should move to “Laxmikanth’s Indian Polity” – which is recognized as a bible for the preparation of the Polity section for both the papers.
+This comprehensive and resourceful book is the bible of all the UPSC candidates qualifying for this subject.

 The questions asked under this topic are definitely tricky, but highly scoring.

-- Speakers of the legislative assembly shall vacate their office if they cease to be a member of the assembly.
+Statement 1 – Speakers of the legislative assembly shall vacate their office if they cease to be a member of the assembly.

-- When the legislative assembly gets dissolved, the speaker shall vacate their office immediately.
+Statement 2 – When the legislative assembly gets dissolved, the speaker shall vacate their office immediately.

+Question.
 Which among the above statements given is/are true?